Brainspotting

 How Brainspotting works:

 Upsetting and confusing experiences can overwhelm the brain and leave behind unprocessed traumatic impressions that manifest as psychological or emotional problems in a person’s life.
-Brainspotting uses our field of vision to find where we are holding these traumas, seeking the specific internal spot where the trauma is stored.
-Once a ‘brainspot’ is identified, deep processing acts to release and resolve the unprocessed traumatic impression.
-It then allows deep non-verbal processing to release and resolve the trauma.
+Brainspotting uses our field of vision to find where we are holding these unprocessed experiences, seeking the specific internal spot where that experience is stored.
+Once a ‘brainspot’ is identified, deep processing acts to release and resolve the unprocessed impression.
+Brainspotting works deep within the limbic system to promote coherence between the parasympathetic and sympathetic nervous system, helping people have greater access to emotional regulation, connection and a sense of calm.
 It is based on the premise that the brain is naturally self-healing and the role of the therapist is to set and hold a frame that promotes the client’s innate self-healing capacities.
-Brainspotting does not remove memories of traumatic life events; it safely and effectively diminishes the negative feelings associated with the events.
+Brainspotting does not remove memories; it safely and effectively diminishes the negative feelings associated with the events.

 What to Expect During a Brainspotting Session:

 During a session, your therapist will help you to access a brain spot that you will maintain for the majority of the session.
+This brainspot will be correlated to a point of body activation in relation to whatever event, experience or feeling you are looking to enhance or resolve.
+You may use bi lateral music to aid in the processing which can be supplied by your therapist.
+As you process you may experience memories, racing thoughts, body sensations and different emotions.
 It is good to approach it with curiosity and to stay curious during the process.
-You will be guided throughout the session by your therapist.
-You may use bi lateral music to aid in the processing.
-Clients have described Brainspotting sessions as timeless, and experiential journeys that result in greater wholeness and a sense of well-being.
 Physical sensations of numbness, temperature change, tingling, vivid visual memory, and memory flashes are some common sensations, as well as a full range of emotions such as peace, serenity, joy, anger, fear, and helplessness.
-The more unpleasant emotions are balanced with resourcing ( as described above).
+The more unpleasant emotions are balanced with resourcing, which the brain does naturally.
 Calmness is most typically felt by sessions end.
-Minor traumas can often be addressed and healed in a couple of sessions, whereas more complex traumas may require numerous sessions to resolve.
+Clients have described Brainspotting sessions as timeless, and experiential journeys that result in greater wholeness and a sense of well-being.

 Brainspotting is an effective treatment for :